This Island Earth

 The total runtime of This Island Earth is 85 minutes (1h 25m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6/10, and global collection metrics, This Island Earth stands as a challenging project for the creators.
-It remains an essential piece of the 1955 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.0/10, and global performance metrics, This Island Earth is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1955 cinematic calendar.

 Frequently Asked Questions